Milton Grant: Grant Communications: Rebuilding

 After losing GBS, Grant expressed a desire to return to the stations marketplace, and by May 1988, a new company, Grant Communications, had been set up to own broadcast stations.
 He sought "properties that are underdeveloped or undermanaged—primarily independents, but not necessarily UHFs—who have opportunities for good growth and profitability".
 More than a year later, Grant partnered with Citicorp to purchase WZDX, the Fox affiliate in Huntsville, Alabama, out of bankruptcy, marking his return to station ownership.
 The next year, Grant agreed to purchase a second Fox affiliate that had only recently emerged from its own bankruptcy: KLJB-TV in Davenport, Iowa.
 A third was added in 1993 when Grant acquired WJPR–WVFT, a simulcasting Fox affiliate for Lynchburg and Roanoke, Virginia.

 Grant made three additional acquisitions in 1996.
 Two were inactive stations.
 In Burlington, Iowa, south of Davenport, KJMH had closed after losing its Fox affiliation in 1994; it was purchased by Grant in 1995 and returned to air in March 1996 as a simulcaster of KLJB-TV.
 Grant acquired the dormant WTJA in Jamestown, New York, which had last broadcast in 1991; he then traded it and $12 million to Tri-State Christian Television to acquire channel 49 in Buffalo, which returned to the air as The WB affiliate WNYO-TV in October 1996.
 The third was WLAX–WEUX, the Fox affiliate for La Crosse and Eau Claire, Wisconsin.

 Grant parlayed his relationship with The WB, formed after the relaunch of the Buffalo station, into secondary WB affiliations for the Davenport, Roanoke–Lynchburg, and Huntsville stations in 1999, when the network ceased distributing its programming nationally via Superstation WGN.
 Full secondary services with The WB programming—cable channels in Roanoke and Huntsville and a relaunched KJMH for the Quad Cities market—were rolled out in 2001.
 Meanwhile, Grant sold WNYO-TV to Sinclair Broadcast Group for $51.5 million.

 Death and sale of stations

-Milton Grant died in Fort Lauderdale, Florida, on April 28, 2007; he had reportedly been suffering from cancer, though The Post could not even obtain a confirmation of his death from his privately held company.
+Milton Grant died in Fort Lauderdale, Florida, on April 28, 2007; he had reportedly been suffering from cancer, though The Post could not obtain a confirmation of his death from his privately held company.
 He was survived by three children and four grandchildren; his son, Thomas Grant II, became the company's vice president, and corporate programming director Drew Pfeiffer was elevated to CEO.

-On November 6, 2013, Nexstar Broadcasting Group announced that it would purchase the Grant stations for $87.5 million.
-Due to Federal Communications Commission ownership regulations, one of the stations—KLJB—was spun off to Marshall Broadcasting Group, with Nexstar handling much of its operations through a shared services agreement.
+On November 6, 2013, Nexstar Broadcasting Group announced its intent to purchase the Grant stations for $87.5 million.
+Due to FCC ownership regulations, one of the stations—KLJB—was spun off to Marshall Broadcasting Group, with Nexstar handling much of its operations through a shared services agreement.
 The sale was completed on December 1, 2014.

-Former Grant-owned stations
+Stations owned by Milton Grant

 Stations are arranged alphabetically by state and by city of license.